FabLabSG/.github/profile/README.md

 ## FabLab Singapore's Mission

-Develop and sustain a healty community of 'makers' in Singapore by promoting the FabLab Movement's values:
+Develop and sustain a healthy community of 'makers' in Singapore by promoting the FabLab Movement's values:

 - 'Maker' mindset
 - Sharing and collaboration